sssouley/Slide-Puzzle-Robot/README.md

 11. Make sure camera is on Tag Recognition mode, and that it can see every april tag
 12. Make sure mqtt server is on
 13. Run main2edited.py script, and watch the robots move!

+# Note
+ROBOT1WORKING.py has the most updated comments